Residential and Dining Services Policy

 (See also “Health and Safety Inspections”)

 You are responsible for keeping your assigned bedroom space clean and free from excessive clutter/litter and displeasing odors.
 Unsanitary living conditions that may be hazardous to students' health or have the potential to attract pests are prohibited.
 Your Resident Assistant can assist you by facilitating a Living Learning Agreement among you and your roommates.
-Your Resident Director will inspect individual bedrooms during the eighth week of each quarter and prescribe cleaning tasks if needed.
+Residential and Dining Staff will inspect individual bedrooms during the eighth week of each quarter and prescribe cleaning tasks if needed.
 If you fail to clean your bedroom, Residential and Dining Services will clean the space and bill the appropriate student accounts.

 You and your roommates are responsible for keeping your assigned common space clean and free from excessive clutter and displeasing odors.
 Unsanitary living conditions that may be hazardous to students' health or have the potential to attract pests are prohibited.
 Your Resident Assistant can assist you by facilitating a Living Learning Agreement among you and your roommates.
 Your Resident Director will inspect common areas during the eighth week of each quarter and prescribe cleaning tasks if needed.
 If you and your roommates fail to clean the common spaces in your suite/apartment, Residential and Dining Services will clean the space and bill the appropriate student accounts.